 - Add the peanut butter, refined coconut oil, and maple syrup to a small saucepan and heat on low.
-Stir continuously with a wooden spoon for about 1-2 minutes or until the mixture is melted, liquid-y, + totally combined with no clumps remaining. // No-Stove Option: Alternatively, you can heat this mixture in the microwave.
-Use a low setting and stop often to stir.
+Stir continuously with a wooden spoon for about 1-2 minutes or until the mixture is melted, liquid-y, + totally combined with no clumps remaining.

-- Carefully spoon this mixture into each cupcake liner, creating a 1/4 inch layer on the bottom.
+- Carefully spoon this mixture into each cupcake liner, creating a ¼ inch layer on the bottom.
 Place your muffin tin in the freezer for 5 minutes to set the first layer.

-- Next, top each peanut butter jayer with 1/2 tsp strawberry jam (or 1/2 Tbsp for regular-sized cups).
+- Next, top each peanut butter jayer with ½ - 1 tsp strawberry jam (or 1 Tbsp for regular-sized cups).
 Use a spoon to flatten it out a bit and place your muffin tin back in the freezer for another 5 minutes.

 - Before you remove your muffin tin again, check your peanut butter.
 If it’s firmed up a bit, you may want to carefully reheat it.
 Carefully spoon this peanut butter mixture into each cupcake liner, completely covering the jam.
 Use a spoon to level out each cup and add more peanut butter mixture where needed.
 Then, place the muffin tin in the freezer for a final 20-30 minutes.